-barantion text mom Senate period norm equation (2) in Section 3.
-Each period norm equation (2) in Section 3.
-Each period norm equation (2) in Section 3.
-Each period set all lobylists with all least 4 observed periods before a transition and at least 2 periods after.
-Right-hand side variables include individual lobylist dummies and party-chamber time dummies, as well as estimated period effects.
-Every estimated effect is relative to period to - the last period to is still serving in Congress.
-Since period to is the omitted group, there is no estimated effect for this group.
-We however display an 'effect' of 0 at 00 to all visual anelysis.
+Note: Figure 3 displays the estimated time period effects leading up to and following the transition (exit from Senate) period from equation (2) in Section 3.
+Each period comprises six months.
+The left hand side is lobbyist (log) revenue as in Table 2.
+The sample includes all lobbyists with at least 4 observed periods before a transition and at least 2 periods after.
+Right-hand side variables include individual lobbyist dummies and party-chamber time dummies, as well as estimated period effects.
+Every estimated effect is relative to period to 1-the last period in which a Senator is still serving in Congress.
+Since period 10 is the omitted group, there is no estimated effect for this group.
+We however display an 'effect' of 0 at 00 to aid visual analysis.